prateekrana24/Tableau_HR_Project/README.md

 - Termination Date: Assigned to a subset of employees (11.2% of the total) with specific probabilities for each year from 2015 to 2024, ensuring the termination date is at least 6 months after the hire date
 - Adjusted Salary: Calculated based on gender, education level, and age, applying specific multipliers and increments

-## Overall Thought Process Using The Data
+## Overall Thought Process Using The Data In Tableau
 1) Constructing The Data Source
 - Collect the data
 - Connect the data